DejanJoksimovic/jsScript/README.md

 # Build process:
 ## Transpiler is different from compiler.
 It turns code into another code.
 Compiler turns code into machine code that is understandable.
+Example: from es6 to es5
 ## Package managers
 are tools that allow you to manage dependencies in your project. (yarn and npm, both of them are clients for npm package registry)
 ## Node.js